ravi0531rp/web-rag/readme.md

 * Using requests and beautifulSoup, we scrape the pages contained.
 * Using Google Generative AI embeddings & FAISS Vector DB, we are creating a database whenever that script is triggered.
-* With the help of Gemini Pro which we are using as the backend LLM, we are querying our questions.
+* With the help of LLMs like Gemini Pro, LLAMA2 which we are using as the backend LLM, we are querying our questions.
 * For our frontend, streamlit is being used.